coq/coq/doc/sphinx/language/gallina-extensions.rst

 For compatibility, the parameters still appear to the user when printing terms even though they are absent in the actual AST manipulated by the kernel.
-This can be changed by unsetting the ``Printing Primitive Projection Parameters`` flag.
-Further compatibility printing can be deactivated thanks to the ``Printing Primitive Projection Compatibility`` option which governs the printing of pattern-matching over primitive records.
+This can be changed by unsetting the :flag:`Printing Primitive Projection Parameters` flag.
+Further compatibility printing can be deactivated thanks to the ``Printing Primitive Projection Compatibility`` option which governs the printing of pattern matching over primitive records.

 There are currently two ways to introduce primitive records types: